Bubba Sparxxx: Career

-In 1996, he moved to Athens, Georgia, where he met industry veteran Bobby Stamps.
+In 1996, he moved to Athens where he met industry veteran Bobby Stamps.
 Stamps noticed him rapping after a University of Georgia football game and later introduced him to Atlanta producer Shannon Houchins.

 For two years, Houchins and Stamps worked together to produce Sparxxx's first commercial release, Dark Days, Bright Nights, which released in 2001.
 The debut album saw some success in Georgia and caught the attention of Jimmy Iovine of Interscope Records.
-Sparxxx signed to Interscope and began working with record producers Timbaland, Organized Noize as well as continuing to work with Shannon Houchins.
+Sparxxx signed to Interscope and began working with record producers Timbaland and Organized Noize, as well as continuing to work with Shannon Houchins.
 The major-label reissue of Dark Days, Bright Nights, released via Timbaland's Beat Club Records imprint and which now included five collaborations with Timbaland and two with Organized Noise, debuted at #3 on the Billboard 200.

-In 2002, he had a minor hit being featured on Archie Eversole's "We Ready", which became popular for being played at sporting events, such as American Football and basketball games.
+In 2002, he had a minor hit being featured on Archie Eversole's "We Ready", which became popular for being played at sporting events, such as American football and basketball games.
 In late 2003, he returned with his second album, Deliverance, which was critically acclaimed but sold poorly.

 Sparxxx signed a recording contract with Virgin Records in 2004; under Virgin, Sparxxx released The Charm with singles "Ms. New Booty" and "Heat It Up".

 He left Virgin to establish his own label, New South Entertainment, which is distributed by E1 Records.
 In 2007, he released a mixtape with DJ Burn One titled Survive Till Ya Thrive.

 In 2012, he signed to Backroad Records, a subsidiary of the independent label Average Joes Entertainment owned by Shannon Houchins and Colt Ford, and recorded the song "Country Boy Coolin'" which was featured on Mud Digger Vol. 3, a compilation album released by Average Joe's on June 12, 2012.
 He stated in an interview that he planned on releasing an album to be called Miracle on Gamble Road, in 2012.

 In January 2013, Sparxxx released the video "Splinter" which featured Crucifix.
 In July 2013, a video for his single "Country Folks", which features Danny Boone of the band Rehab and Colt Ford and produced by Houchins, was released.
 The album Pain Management was released on October 15, 2013.

 In March 2016, Sparxxx signed to Yelawolf's Slumerican records imprint.
 On October 7, 2016, Sparxxx released his first release under Slumerican The Bubba Mathis EP.
 Sparxxx released Rapper From The Country on September 16, 2018, through New South Entertainment (E1).

 On November 11, 2020, Sparxxx released an EP, Crickets with Hosier.
-On December 4, 2020, Sparxxx released his seventh album King of Crap through New South Entertainment. which had the single "Bird Dawg".
-In May 2021, WORLDSTARHIPHOP released a video for "Bird Dawg".
+On December 4, 2020, Sparxxx released his seventh album King of Crap through New South Entertainment which had the single "Bird Dawg".
+In May 2021, WorldStarHipHop released a video for "Bird Dawg".